Bobby-soxer: Impact on teen culture

-Bobby soxers are not the first known enthusiastic ‘fans’ of musicians; fan culture dates back to the seventeenth century, and fanatics of musicians have been documented as coming to prominence in the 1860s.
-However, they were the first to partake in modern American teenage culture and played a significant role in its development.
-Bobby soxers are continuously credited as the predecessors of enthusiastic fans of artists such as the Beatles, who would go on to spark a major cultural movement of their own.
+Bobby soxers are not the first known enthusiastic fans of musicians; fan culture dates back to the seventeenth century, and fanatics of musicians have been documented as coming to prominence in the 1860s.
+However, they were the first to have developed from modern American teenage culture and played a significant role in its development.
+Bobby soxers are credited as the predecessors of later teenage culture movements such as Beatlemania.